themeliskalomoiros/IPyForm/README.md

 ```
 ## Final Result
-After executing the code this is the result.
+After executing the source code a windows form appear as the image is showing bellow:

 ![Windows Form](Capture.PNG)